lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 >
 > Working with our colleagues in EC2, Annapurna, and AWS AppSec, we have been working to rearchitect the Nitro system for Graviton5+ instances around a small, trusted separation kernel.
 Written from scratch in Rust, we have additionally specified the behaviour of a core subset of the Nitro Isolation Engine kernel, verified that the implementation meets this specification, and additionally proved deep security properties—confidentiality and integrity—of the implementation.

-I am biased, since I've been working with AWS on this exact project, but this is a big deal.
+I am biased, since I've been working with AWS on [this exact project](https://www.youtube.com/watch?v=hqqKi3E-oG8), but it's a big deal.
 AWS has been using formal verification tools for a considerable time.
 A notable earlier accomplishment was verify tricky but efficient algorithms using HOL Light, [speeding up](https://www.amazon.science/blog/formal-verification-makes-rsa-faster-and-faster-to-deploy)